Distinguish a Reputable Breeder from a Bad Breeder - how to look for experience

-However, contrary to what some unscrupulous licensed breeders claim, good breeders can be found in areas without cattery licensing.
-If a breeder does tell you that you shouldn't buy from another breeder simply because the other breeder lacks a license, that tells you the breeder talking to you may be unscrupulous.
+However, contrary to what some unscrupulous yet licensed breeders claim, good breeders can be found in areas without cattery licensing.
+If a breeder tells you that you shouldn't buy from another breeder simply because the other breeder lacks a license, that is a good indication the breeder you are talking to may be unscrupulous.

-Another common lie to tip off an unscrupulous breeder is when the breeder tells you that all cats of a specific breed have a specific problem, other than congenital defects.
+Another common lie that can give away an unscrupulous breeder is when the breeder tells you that all cats of a specific breed have a specific problem, other than congenital defects.
 This specific problem might be ear mites or ringworm for example.

 Finding a Good Breeder by Interview: Questions to Ask

 1. How long have you been a breeder?